 Early American Manuscripts Project The New York Public Library is currently digitizing upwards of 50,000 pages of historic early American manuscript material.

 New York City Municipal Archives Online Gallery. provides free and open research access to over 800,000 items digitized from the Municipal Archives’ collections, including photographs, maps, motion-pictures and audio recordings.

 Historic Brooklyn Photo Galleries from the Brooklyn Public Library historic photographs of Brooklyn neighborhoods and institutions, and explore related resources from the Brooklyn Collection and the Brooklyn Eagle.

 Digital METRO NY is a directory of digital projects completed by METRO members in the NYC area.

 The New York State Archives, Library and Museum share a catalog which can be restricted to electronic documents only They also have a digital image library you can also search or browse images from all three institutions.
+NY State Consider the Source offers primary sources which can be browsed by subject.
 State library electronic documents which are digitally available can be browsed or searched here

 NY State Library Erie Canal Images Digital Collection